All Badger Sunscreen Creams and our Sunscreen Sticks are biodegradable.

 What does "biodegradable" mean?

 According to the Federal Trade Commission's (FTC) Environmental Marketing Guide: "Claims that a product is biodegradable mean that the materials will break down and return to nature within a reasonably short period of time."
 The FTC states that all biodegradable claims must be validated by recognized testing methods.

 Are Badger's sunscreens biodegradable?

 Yes!
-All of Badger's Sunscreen Creams and SPF 30 Sunscreen Lotions have been tested and found to be biodegradable.
-The others we just haven't tested yet.
+All of Badger's Sunscreen creams and sticks have been tested and found to be biodegradable.
 See below for our testing results.

 What does this mean for the environmental impact of Badger sunscreens?